'I do miss it': Lydia Ko on border opening, returning to NZ and upcoming event

 Ko said even before the pandemic it hasn't been easy coming back to New Zealand, where she grew up as a young golfer, and admits she misses it.

-"To be honest, I didn't go back home after the 2016 Rio Olympics either back home," she said when asked if it was difficult not coming home after her bronze medal at last year's Tokyo Games.
+"To be honest, I didn't go back home after the 2016 Rio Olympics either," she said when asked if it was difficult not coming home after her bronze medal at last year's Tokyo Games.

 "I would obviously love to have gone back with the other New Zealand Olympians and go celebrate being at home … to be able to celebrate with my friends and people that I'm really close with back in New Zealand, but obviously just with circumstances, I know it's not easy.